5 Experts Share Guidance on Instagram Stories vs Snapchat

 What do you do if you are not producing newsworthy content?
 Make your own geo-filter on Snapchat. –Kristi Kellogg

 There are great, real, newsy stories on Snapchat, which is awesome.
 Thirty percent of Snapchat users followed the 2016 election on Snapchat and the stories around each event along the way, but what do you do if you are not producing newsworthy content?
 Make your own geo-filter on Snapchat.
-Soul Cyle purchased geo-filters and so all of the people working out at a single location can take a snap after their workout and use the “Soulcycle Summer of Soul” filter before sharing that snap.
-It’s a different way to get your brand out there on Snapchat without sharing a story.
-A tool that can help create Snapchat geo filters is called Pepper
+Soul Cyle purchased geo-filters and so all of the people working out at a single location can take a snap after their workout and use the "Soulcycle Summer of Soul" filter before sharing that snap.
+It's a different way to get your brand out there on Snapchat without sharing a story.
+A tool that can help create Snapchat geo filters is called Pepper and they have templates that you can use to create filters.
+Canva also helps you create your own filters. –Kristi Kellogg, Bruce Clay, Inc.

 Snapchat can only be a part of ROI if it fits into a larger ecosystem. –Justin Celko